 The state's Court of Common Pleas is further divided into divisions to handle things like domestic relations, juvenile issues, and probate matters.
 The state also has Municipal & County Courts and then Mayor’s Courts as well.

-The Freedom of Information Act ensures that most court records in Ohio will be available to the public for examination.
+The United States Freedom of Information Act ensures that most court records within the state will be available for public access.
 Most cases heard in Courts of Common Pleas will be available online or in person at the courthouses.
 However, there are strict federal laws that prohibit specific, personal information from being made available to the general public.
 Things like tax IDs, bank account information, social security numbers, family members' names, home and business addresses, trade secrets and other sensitive data will be removed from the files before they are made public.
+Patrons can always ask the clerk of courts for information on what is and is not available.

-Ohio’s Supreme Court judicial branch website includes an e-Filing Portal for all types of trial courts and the Court of Claims.
+The Supreme Court judicial branch website (ohio.gov) includes an e-Filing Portal for all types of trial courts and the Court of Claims.
 They instituted this service in April of 2017.
 They do however have an extensive list on their website of every court location along with the rules, presiding judge, courthouse address and other contact information.
 Patrons of the OH court system can use this information to file paperwork they need to in any of the trial courts.
-They can also contact the court by phone or email to ask further questions about filing a case in this state.
+They can also contact the clerk of courts office by phone or email to ask further questions about filing a case in this state, local rules or questions regarding judicial actions.

-Infotracer is the best option for finding court records quickly and easily.
-Access thousands of court cases in Ohio from all over the state, including Cuyahoga County, Franklin County, Hamilton County, and Summit County.
+Infotracer is the best option for finding public records quickly and easily.
+Access thousands of court cases from all over the state, including Cuyahoga County, Franklin County, Hamilton County, and Summit County.
 Thanks to OH Open Records Law OH Rev. Code sec.
-149.43 et seq., companies like Infotracer can offer court records on demand for criminal court cases, civil cases, family and probate court issues, bankruptcies, and more!
+149.43 et seq., companies like Infotracer can offer public records on demand for case information, case numbers, criminal records, dockets, civil cases, court filings, business information, docket entries, property records, family and probate court issues, bankruptcies, and more!